 Losing respect for someone can leave us feeling sad or lost.
 We realize that our friend isn’t actually the person we thought they were.
 You might need to mourn the person you thought they were before you can decide whether you want to be friends with who that person actually is.

 Whether you decide to stay friends with someone you have lost respect for or not, the relationship will have changed.
-Try to set clear boundaries around what you want the relationship to be from now on.
+Try to set clear boundaries with that friend around what you want the relationship to be from now on.

 People who have lost your respect (and often your trust as well) might push you to forgive them or to give them a second chance.
 Try not to make promises about this straight away.
 Say, “I need to take some time to think about this.
 Please don’t contact me again for a week while I try to work out how I feel.
 We can talk about it then.”